zachmeyer/Ferrisyum/README.md

 ## Contributing

-Contributions outside of general commentary, submitting issues, or holding discussions are strictly limited without prior authorization from the creator(s).
+Contributions outside of submitting issues or discussing the project are strictly limited without prior authorization from the creator(s).

 **Note: These restrictions are likely to be relaxed or annulled in the future as the project matures.**